 Security Insight is supported on Citrix Application Delivery Management (ADM) with Citrix ADC appliances running on version 11.0 Build 65.31 and later.

 How Security Insight works

 Security Insight is an intuitive dashboard-based security analytics solution that gives you full visibility into the threat environment associated with your applications.
 Security insight is included in Citrix ADM, and it periodically generates reports based on your Application Firewall and Citrix ADC system security configurations.
 The reports include the following information for each application:

 Threat index.
-A single-digit rating system that indicates the criticality of attacks on the application, regardless of whether or not the application is protected by a Citrix ADC appliance.
+A single-digit rating system that indicates the criticality of attacks on the application, regardless if the application is protected or not protected by a Citrix ADC appliance.
 The more critical the attacks on an application, the higher the threat index for that application.
 Values range from 1 through 7.

 The threat index is based on attack information.
 The attack-related information, such as violation type, attack category, location, and client details, gives you insight into the attacks on the application.
 Violation information is sent to Citrix ADM only when a violation or attack occurs.
 A large number of breaches and vulnerabilities lead to a high threat index value.

 Safety index.
 A single-digit rating system that indicates how securely you have configured the Citrix ADC instances to protect applications from external threats and vulnerabilities.
 The lower the security risks for an application, the higher the safety index.
 Values range from 1 through 7.

 The safety index considers both the application firewall configuration and the Citrix ADC system security configuration.
 For a high safety index value, both configurations must be strong.
 For example, if rigorous application firewall checks are in place but Citrix ADC system security measures, such as a strong password for the nsroot user, have not been adopted, applications are assigned a low safety index value.